Conditions InDepth: Brain Tumors

-The brain and spinal cord make up the central nervous system (CNS).
 The CNS controls how the body works.
 It reads information from the senses.
 It also controls body temperature, sleep patterns, and movement.
 The brain is also the center for memory, learning, and emotions.

-Other nervous system structures:
+Other nervous system structures are:

 Types of Brain Tumors

 There are two main types: